Does Winter Session have advising holds?

 Where do I purchase required textbooks?

-Online orders should be placed no later than the first week of December to allow adequate time for required materials to arrive before classes begin.
+Online orders should be placed no later than two weeks before the course start date, to allow adequate time for required materials to arrive before classes begin.
 If textbooks are required for readings before classes begin, students should adjust accordingly.